Sabatinca aurantissima: Taxonomy

 This species was first described by George Gibbs in 2014.
 The holotype specimen was collected by Gibbs on the Pororari River track in September and is held in the New Zealand Arthropod Collection.

 Description

 The larvae of this species is coloured a distinctive pinkish-brown and at maturity is 8mm long.
 Gibbs describes the adult of this species as follows:

 The wingspan of this moth is approximately 12 to 13mm and is larger in size than many of the other New Zealand endemic species in the Sabatinca genus.
 This species can be confused with S. aurella but is larger in size and its forewings are more obviously reflective.

 Distribution

 S. aurantissima is endemic to New Zealand.
 This species has only been found in the Nelson and Buller regions relatively close to the coast and at lower altitudes.

 Behaviour

 Mature larvae have been found during the month of May but have not been discovered during the winter months in New Zealand.
 This has led to the hypothesis that pupation occurs during or after May.
+Adults are more frequently seen in September.